THM-Health/BBB-Streaming-Server/README.md

 - By default, the API listens on `127.0.0.1:3000`.
 This can be modified in `docker-compose.yml`.
 - The system sending API requests (e.g., a BBB frontend) must be able to reach the API.
-- The API must be able to reach the server specified as the callback in each job creation request.
 - It is recommended to avoid directly exposing the API.
 Instead, use a reverse proxy to:
   - Secure the connection with SSL/TLS.
   - Implement authentication (e.g., Basic Auth).